How to make sure the words on your website work

 It's tempting to focus on the bells and whistles of your website when you go to redesign it.
 You may spend hours deciding on colors and widgets, dreaming up animations and thinking about your buttons.

-The thing is, your website copy is one of the most crucial components of your website.
+Your website copy is one of the most crucial components of your website.

 It has to explain to the reader who you are, answer their questions and address their pain points.
 If a visitor to your site doesn't relate to your content, they will move on.